apache/beam/website/www/site/content/en/documentation/runtime/environments.md

 builds the Python 3.6 container and tags it as `example-repo/beam_python3.6_sdk:2019-10-04`.

-From 2.21.0, a `docker-pull-licenses` flag was introduced to add licenses/notices for third party dependencies to the docker images.
+From Beam 2.21.0 and later, a `docker-pull-licenses` flag was introduced to add licenses/notices for third party dependencies to the docker images.
 For example:

 ```
 ./gradlew :sdks:java:container:java8:docker -Pdocker-pull-licenses